Daleks' Invasion Earth 2150 A.D.: Production

 Amicus bought an option to make three Dalek-related stories from Terry Nation and the BBC for £500.
 Production of the third film, to be based on the serial The Chase, was scrapped because of this film's under-performance at the box-office.
 Principal photography commenced at Shepperton Studios, England, on 31 January 1966, and was completed on 22 March, eleven days behind schedule.
-The film's budget of £286,000 was nearly sixty percent larger than its predecessor.
+The film's budget of £286,000 was nearly sixty per cent larger than its predecessor.

 Production was complicated by the illness of Cushing, which required some rewriting of the script to reduce his on-screen appearances.
 There were also a number of accidents on set.
 A Dalek prop caught fire during the filming of rebels storming the Dalek spaceship.
 Stuntman Eddie Powell broke his ankle during a scene in which his character is killed by the Daleks while trying to escape from them.
 Actor Andrew Keir hurt his wrist when punching through a van windscreen during a sequence in which his character, Wyler, and Susan escape from London.

 The design and colour scheme for the majority of the Dalek props was very similar to that used for the television versions at the time, having large, black bases and predominantly silver paintwork, with grey shoulders, natural aluminium collars and slats and blue hemispheres.
 Three Dalek leaders are also shown, painted respectively in gold, black and red.
 As with the first Dalek film, the props were fitted with larger dome light than their TV counterparts, and some were equipped with a mechanical claw in place of the standard plunger.
 The film marks the first instance of the Daleks using rels as a time measurement, this would be used in comics and later in the revived series.

 In January 1984, an article about the two Dalek films appeared in Doctor Who Monthly containing production information, photographs and interviews.
 Another article about the films appeared in the 1995 Spring Special edition of Doctor Who Magazine.

 In 1995, a documentary about the two Dalek films, Dalekmania, was released on video.
 It revealed details about the productions, spin-offs, and publicity campaigns.
 It was later included as an extra in many of the home media video releases of the two Dalek films.